 And there were others who believed this Man, each in their own way but of the world and of the way in which the world thinketh.
 And so it came to pass, in the many centuries which followed, there were countless men, each in his own way, contrived to say what this Man had said.
 And they sayeth His words in their own words so that they add or that they taketh away.

 Even so, each of these speaketh of this Man as one of them, as an earth man who is not ‘joined’ in spirit, understanding not of His ‘joining’.

 And so of this day and of this hour, countless numbers live in a great hypocrisy, a great idolatry in which they have hung the effigy of this Man in mute mockery and testimonial of the savage barbarism which is in their hearts against things which they do not understand.

-They have contrived among themselves, to eulogize His words and they sayeth as He said, ‘If thou believest in Me, thou will have eternal life’.
-So they worship Him, even in the bloody effigy of their own making, knowing not that as He spoke, that as He said, ‘in Me’ knowing that as He did that he was ‘joined’ in spirit and was, in spirit, all things.
-That if any man should know of Him and His ‘joining’ and what He was, what He believed, and all the other essences of spirit, then, truly this man would indeed have immortal life.
-For surely, if he understood all that this strange Man was, of the spirit and of the ‘joining’, each believer and each man who knows thusly of all this, would be likewise joined as was this Man.
-And, by the essences of all this knowing and joining, surely, then, immortality and life forever was the heritage.
+They have contrived among themselves to eulogize His words and they sayeth as He said, ‘If thou believest in Me, thou will have eternal life’.
+So they worship Him, even in the bloody effigy of their own making, knowing not that as He spoke, that as He said ‘in Me’ knowing as He did that he was ‘joined’ in spirit and was in spirit all things.
+That if any man should know of Him and His ‘joining’ and what He was, what He believed, and all the other essences of spirit, then truly this man would indeed have immortal life.
+For surely, if he understood all that this strange Man was, of the spirit and the ‘joining’, each believer and each man who knoweth thusly of all this, would be likewise joined as was this Man.
+And by the essences of all this knowing and joining, surely then immortality and life forever was the heritage.

 They have created a monstrosity of their own divulgences to the exclusion of sanity and reason or logic in the ever expanding, creative universe which is about them.
 They have abandoned sanity in the pressure of this symbolized madness.